 Admission shall be blind.
 Should the number of applicants with completed admissions application materials exceed capacity prior to the deadline, students will be chosen by a lottery system with a wait list developed from the lottery overflow.
 Students applying for admission after the deadline will be placed on the waitlist to be reviewed for admission by the application date after the lottery overflow candidates are admitted.

 Spark Academy will offer automatic re-enrollment to its students.
 Families will be asked to sign a letter of intent to re-enroll by a stated date preceding the lottery.

 Spark Academy will admit students from the waitlist should space become available after the lottery.
 Siblings of children already enrolled at the school will be exempt from lottery, space permitting.
-The Board reserves the right to give preference in enrollment to the children of Spark Academy’s and Manchester Community College’s faculty and staff and Spark Academy’s Board of Trustee members.
-Spark Academy will reserve up to five spots for the children of Spark Academy’s and Manchester Community College’s faculty and staff.
+The Board reserves the right to give preference in enrollment to the children of Spark Academy’s faculty and staff.
+Spark Academy will reserve up to five spots for the children of Spark Academy’s faculty and staff.

 Spark Academy Non-Discrimination Policy

 Spark Academy of Advanced Technologies admits students of any race, color, sex, religion, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students in the school.
 It does not discriminate on the basis of race, color, sex, religion, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.